Your pension payment options

 Here are some things to keep in mind before you choose a pension payment option:

 • 2.
 You can’t change your payment option after you start your pension.
-It’s extremely important that you understand your options before you choose.
+It’s extremely important that you understand your options before you make your decision.
 You will not be able change your payment option once your pension begins to be paid.

 • 3.
 If you have a small pension you do not have a pension payment option.
 If your normal age 65 pension is less than $100 per month, you will receive the funded portion of your pension benefits as a lump sum payment.
 A lump sum payment can be taken as a taxable cash payment or can be transferred tax-free to a non-locked-in RRSP.